sambj24/deepbrief.github.io/_posts/2025-07-28-thefineline.md

 At major systems like Ascension and Sutter Health, experienced RNs are being replaced with tech-enabled LPNs or remote monitoring stations.
 The results?
 Missed symptoms, lower morale, and patients who feel like data points, not people.

 Healthcare isn’t a factory.
 You can’t swap a nurse with a sensor any more than you’d replace a flight attendant with a coffee machine.
-The best hospitals—like Cleveland Clinic—know this.
+The best hospitals, like Cleveland Clinic, know this.
 They use AI to enhance diagnostics and scheduling but double down on bedside care and personalized attention.

 ## Freedom Mortgage vs. Mutual of Omaha: When Relationships Matter

-Freedom Mortgage has digitized almost everything—until you need help.
+Freedom Mortgage has digitized almost everything, until you need help.
 Customers describe being passed between automated systems and overseas agents, often during emotionally charged moments like closing delays or loan modifications.

-Mutual of Omaha, by contrast, uses technology to simplify—but not sterilize—the process.
+Mutual of Omaha, by contrast, uses technology to simplify, but not sterilize, the process.
 You still get a named advisor.
 You still feel like a person, not a file number.
-That’s the difference between using AI like a nail gun—and just firing nails blindly.
+That’s the difference between using AI like a nail gun, and just firing nails blindly.

 ## Other Industry Analogies That Matter

 **Pilots and Autopilot**: Autopilot doesn’t replace pilots.
 It lets them focus on judgment, safety, and human decisions.
 You don’t want a plane that only flies itself.
 You want one where a skilled human knows when to step in.

-**Music and Production Software**: Tools like Ableton and Pro Tools made music more accessible—but artists still bring soul, timing, and creative instinct.
+**Music and Production Software**: Tools like Ableton and Pro Tools made music more accessible, but artists still bring soul, timing, and creative instinct.
 You can’t auto-generate a hit.
 You enhance the performance.

-**Restaurants and Self-Service Kiosks**: Ordering from a screen is fine—until your allergy order gets botched.
+**Restaurants and Self-Service Kiosks**: Ordering from a screen is fine, until your allergy order gets botched.
 That’s when a human who listens, double-checks, and cares becomes the hero of the story.

 In all these examples, technology scales skill.
 It doesn’t replace it.